id8-engineering/librespot-android/README.md

-# librespot-android
+This project is a fork of librespot-android on Github.
 This is a demo application to demonstrate that it is possible to run [librespot-java](https://github.com/librespot-org/librespot-java) on an Android device.
-The app provides basic functionalities to login and then to play a custom URI, pause/resume, skip next and previous, but all features could be implemented.
+The app provides basic functionalities to login to XShore Dev account, pause/resume, skip next and previous, volume control.

-This repo also contains some useful modules that contain Android-compatible sinks and decoders that you might want to use in your app.
+The following modifications has been added as initial base commit:
+* Update Gradle build to latest version.
+* Spotify Session and Player are created as background service instead of main activity.
+* Prepare boot event receiver to start the background MainService at boot time.
+* Disable TremoloVorbisDecoder as it caused crashes on the ARM Targets including my own Samsung S21Ultra.

+Future feature to be completed:
+* ZeroConf Spotify Connect to be added.
+* Handle login with user account from UI side.
+* Tweak the player features in terms of bitrate, mixing and gapless playback.